 Keep all materials in plastic containers.
 This keeps things separate and easier to find.
 I have one plastic “box” for furs, another for small hackles, and yet another for tying threads and so on.
 Plastic containers are ideal.
 They keep out destructive insects and are cheap and easy to come by.
 I label all mine.
 This makes finding the right materials even quicker.
 I still stick labels on even though the containers are clear plastic.
 It just makes that aforementioned search that little bit shorter.

 I used a piece of old plum tree wood to make a desktop holder for my fly tying tools.
 Not only does it make finding tools faster, providing you put them back in their holes each time you finish using them, it looks good too.
+The reason the tools are close together is that I wanted my wooden tool holder to take up as little room on my tying bench as possible.
+After over a year of using it I have found it performs perfectly.
+It is amazing how such a simple idea can really speed-up up your tying and reduce the frustration that comes with searching for tools on a cluttered tying bench.

 I also use plastic or wooden trays to hold the material for a batch of flies I’m tying.
 By laying out batches of materials sufficient to tie say a dozen flies of one particular pattern, it is possible to greatly